Bostrix/FSL-susan/README.md

 # Instructions for Compiling and Running Susan
 ## Introduction
-Welcome to SUSAN, a powerful image processing tool renowned for its ability to reduce noise while preserving essential structures in both 2D and 3D images.
+Welcome to SUSAN, a powerful image processing tool for spatial smoothing and noise reduction in neuroimaging data processing.
 This guide will walk you through compiling SUSAN, providing step-by-step instructions to effectively utilize its advanced functionalities for precise noise reduction.

 For more information about susan and related tools, visit the FMRIB Software Library (FSL) website:[FSL Git Repository](https://git.fmrib.ox.ac.uk/fsl) and you can also find additional resources and documentation on susan on the FSL wiki page: [susan Documentation](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/SUSAN).
 ## Clone the Repository